-By themselves, any one sign of heart failure may not be cause for alarm.
-But if you have more than one of these symptoms, even if you haven't been diagnosed with any heart problems, report them to a healthcare professional and ask for an evaluation of your heart.
-Congestive heart failure is a type of heart failure which requires seeking timely medical attention, although sometimes the two terms are used interchangeably.
+If you have more than one or more symptoms of heart failure, even if you haven't been diagnosed with any heart problems, report them to your health care professional and ask for an evaluation of your heart.

-If you have been diagnosed with heart failure, it's important for you to manage and keep track of symptoms and report any sudden changes to your healthcare team.
+If you have been diagnosed with heart failure, it's important for you to manage and keep track of symptoms.
+Your health care team will tell you which heart failure symptoms you should track.
+The most common are blood pressure, heart rate, weight and fluid intake.
+You may also be asked to keep track of other factors, such as oxygen use and diuretic (“water pill”) use.
+Always report any sudden changes to your health care team.

 Download our Self-Check Plan for help with tracking your heart failure symptoms:

 Our online community of patients, survivors and caregivers is here to keep you going no matter the obstacles.
 We’ve been there, and we won’t let you go it alone.